Senegals Hann Bay, A Paradise Turned Sewer, Awaits Clean Up - UrduPoint

 On Dakar's long Hann Bay beach, a lone figure with a shovel and wheelbarrow tirelessly picks up mounds of rubbish in such quantities that the task takes on an almost mythological air

 The smell is acrid.
-A few metres from the man, a pipe carries a black mixture of household and factory wastewater into the Atlantic.
+A few meters from the man, a pipe carries a black mixture of household and factory wastewater into the Atlantic.

 Once considered one of the most beautiful coves in all Africa, the former idyllic stretch of fine sand around twenty kilometres long, adjacent to the port of Dakar, has become the dumping ground for an increasing population and ever-expanding industry.